Casyfill/HSU_Metropolitan_Data/data_science.md

 ## Educational Formats
-- lectures
+- Lectures
-- seminar
+- Seminar

 ## Practical Assignment
 Students will be required to:

-- perform an exploratory analysis over the data-set
+- Perform an exploratory analysis over the data-set
-- create a blog post over the topic, discussing particular data science technique and its implementations in urban studies.
+- Create a blog post over the topic, discussing particular data science technique and its implementations in urban studies.

 ## Bibliography